Dundas Street: Downtown centre

 Dundas Street is centrally located in downtown Toronto, about midway between Front Street and Bloor Street.
-It serves as a major east-west thoroughfare for vehicular, transit, bicycle, and pedestrian traffic downtown and beyond.
-Since the building of the Eaton Centre and the Yonge-Dundas Square, the intersection of Yonge and Dundas Streets has become one of the busiest intersections in the city.
+It serves as a major east–west thoroughfare for vehicular, transit, bicycle, and pedestrian traffic downtown and beyond.
+Since the building of the Eaton Centre and the Sankofa Square, the intersection of Yonge and Dundas Streets has become one of the busiest intersections in the city.
 It is estimated that over 56 million people pass this intersection each year.
 To ease traffic, a pedestrian scramble has been installed.

 Northeast of Yonge and Dundas is the Ryerson University campus.
 To the east of downtown, Dundas travels through the older Cabbagetown neighbourhood, and the large Regent Park public housing project fills the block south of Dundas between Parliament Street and River Street.

 The Dundas and Bay Street area, west to University Avenue, has been developing into a Little Tokyo district.
 It was previously the location of Toronto's original Chinatown.